23 million would lose health insurance under Republican bill: CBO

 An estimated 23 million people would lose health coverage by 2026 under Republican legislation aimed at repealing Obamacare, a nonpartisan congressional agency said on Wednesday in the first calculation of the new bill’s potential impact.

-The report from the Congressional Budget Office also said federal deficits would fall by $119-billion between 2017 and 2026 under the bill, which was approved this month by the Republican-dominated House of Representatives.
-The CBO score raises the stakes for Republican senators now working on their own version of the legislation.
+The report from the Congressional Budget Office also said federal deficits would fall by $119-billion between 2017 and 2026 under the bill, which was approved this month by the Republican-dominated House of Representatives and is called the American Health Care Act.

+The CBO’s assessment further complicates the task for the U.S. Senate, which is writing its own health-care bill.
+The Senate is unlikely to be able to adopt much of the House version because of the report’s finding that it would result in massive coverage losses.
+The CBO also found that an amendment in the House bill would over time block some unhealthy people from buying insurance.

+After the CBO score’s release, several Republican senators said they do not support the House bill.

 House Republicans came under sharp criticism for passing the bill before the CBO could make its assessment.
 The Trump administration already has relied on the House bill’s health-care spending cuts in its proposed federal budget.

-The bill is called the American Health Care Act and would fulfill a long-running Republican goal – repealing and replacing much of former President Barack Obama’s 2010 Affordable Care Act, commonly called Obamacare.
-President Donald Trump, who made replacing it a key campaign promise in 2016, and other Republicans say Obamacare is too costly and creates unwarranted government interference in health-care decisions.
+The bill would fulfill a long-running Republican goal - repealing and replacing much of former President Barack Obama’s 2010 Affordable Care Act, which provided health insurance to 20 million and came to be known as Obamacare.
+President Donald Trump, who made dismantling it a key campaign promise in 2016, and other Republicans say Obamacare is too costly and creates unwarranted government interference in health-care decisions.

 Congress is aiming to pass the bill under a process called reconciliation, which requires only a simple majority of votes in the Senate, where Republicans hold a 52-48 majority, instead of 60 votes.
 Under those rules, all elements of the bill must have a direct budgetary impact or else they must be stricken from the legislation.

 A group of 13 Republican senators led by Senate Majority Leader Mitch McConnell are expected to draft their own version of the health-care bill in the coming months.
-McConnell, however, told Reuters on Wednesday he does not yet know how Republicans will have the necessary votes.
+McConnell, however, told Reuters on Wednesday he does not yet know how Republicans will get the necessary votes.

-The CBO said federal deficits would fall by $119-billion between 2017 and 2026 under the Republican bill.

-The bill would eliminate most Obamacare taxes that help subsidize private health coverage for individuals, roll back the government’s Medicaid health plan for the poor and disabled and replace the law’s income-based tax credits for buying medical coverage with credits based on age.
+The House bill would eliminate most Obamacare taxes that help subsidize private health coverage for individuals, roll back the government’s Medicaid health plan for the poor and disabled and replace the law’s income-based tax credits for buying medical coverage with credits based on age.

+Groups representing hospitals, insurers and doctors who have been against the House bill said the CBO report showed the Senate should start fresh with an eye to maintaining coverage and benefits.

+Democrats also blasted the bill and said the CBO report proved it would be catastrophic for millions of people who would lose health insurance.
+“The report makes clear Trumpcare would be a cancer on the American health-care system,” Senate Democratic leader Chuck Schumer said at a news conference.

 The new CBO score predicts the AHCA would cover 1 million more Americans than a previous version of the bill, which the agency estimated would have left 24 million more people uninsured than Obamacare in 2026.